 When you calculate numerically, you have 400 possible moves after the first move itself (20 x 20).
 Sounding gross already?
 Let us continue elaborating.

 Before going forward let’s know about what ply means in the chess engine.
 Ply denotes half move, or in simple language turn.
 When white moves and the black is yet to be moved, then it is called ply.
-So, there are 2 ply in each complete move, and 50 ply in 25 moves.
+So, there is 2 ply in each complete move, and 50 ply in 25 moves.

 Here’s a video from ProtonsTalk YouTube Channel about Computer Chess: How It Thinks!
 I highly recommend you watch this video to get more clarity about the topic.